 There is no place to store valuables; please keep items with a family member or guest during the ceremony.

 Where are the bathrooms located?

-Graduate restrooms are in the Bob Scott Gym and can be accessed by entering the gym off the 50-yard line under the press box, located under Schnell Pavilion along University Parkway.
+Graduate restrooms are in the Goldfarb Gym and can be accessed by entering the gym at the end of the field next to the Bob Scott statue.

 Can I leave as soon as my name is called and I cross the stage?

 All candidates are expected to remain seated until the end of the ceremony following the faculty procession.
 This is out of courtesy for the candidates who are graduating and special guests participating in the ceremonies.

 Can I attend the ceremonies if I have not met all my degree requirements?

 You are welcome to attend the ceremony as a guest; however, because you will not be graduating, you cannot participate in the ceremony.

 Are there restrictions on what can be brought to the field?